aspose-words/Aspose.Words-Documentation/reportingservices/getting-started/feature-tour/high-fidelity-to-the-report-design/_index.md

 ﻿---
-title: High Fidelity to the Report Design - Aspose.Words for Reporting Services
+title: High Fidelity to the Report Design
+second_title: Aspose.Words for Reporting Services
 articleTitle: High Fidelity to the Report Design
 linktitle: High Fidelity to the Report Design
 description: "This page demonstrates high quality of the output documents produced of the Aspose.Words for Reporting Services."